VALUE-Leaderboard/DataRelease/README.md

 # VALUE DataRelease

-This repo contains scripts for downloading visual features, subtitles and annotations of all VALUE tasks.
+This repo contains scripts for downloading **visual features**, **subtitles** and **annotations** of all VALUE tasks.

 Due to copyright issue, we could not release the raw videos.
 However, we will also provide all the YouTube ids/TV episode versions along with their original timestamps to facilitate future end-to-end training on VALUE benchmark.

 ## Release Plan